Skin Resurfacing Scottsdale

 No matter what specific procedure you are seeking, it is important that you choose the correct qualified facility.
 Our licensed skin care specialists here in Scottsdale are supervised by double board-certified facial plastic surgeon Dr. David A. Hecht, who may perform the treatment himself depending on the procedure required.

-You must provide a thorough medical history to our staff, including any negative reactions you’ve had to skin resurfacing treatments in the past, allergies to intravenous and topical anesthetics or numbing agents, and any other skin conditions you may have that could be aggravated by treatment.
+You must provide a thorough medical history to our staff, including any negative reactions you’ve had to skin resurfacing treatments in the past, allergies to intravenous and topical anesthetics or numbing agents, and any other skin conditions you may have that could be aggravated by the treatment.

 While skin resurfacing can be very anti-aging, it cannot reverse sagging skin.
 That will require a facelift surgery in most cases, and/or regular dermal filler treatments.
 While these treatments may erase signs of sun damage, the use of sunscreen is still vitally important, especially immediately after the treatment as your skin is more sensitive.